title

 Rule of Law and Class Privileges in Kamakura Japan

-Government by murder survived in the succession disputes that followed Yorimoto's death in 1199.
-Two of Yorimoto's sons and a grandson were assassinated by another of his sons.
-Yorimoto's thirty-two year old widow, Hojo Masako, had retired to a Buddhist nunnery but then she took power and became known as the "nun-shogun."
-She ruled, made and unmade emperors, and presided over the expansion of the land of her family (the Hojo).
-The Minamoto and even Imperial Princes became puppets and hostages of Hojo family rule.
+Government by murder survived in the succession dispute that followed Yoritomo's death in 1199.
+Two of Yoritomo's sons and a grandson were assassinated by another of his sons.
+Yoritomo's thirty-two year old widow, Hojo Masako, had retired to a Buddhist nunnery but then she took power and became known as the "nun-shogun."
+She ruled, made and unmade emperors, and presided over the expansion of the land of her family – the Hojo.
+The Minamoto family and members of the royal family were puppets and hostages of Hojo family rule.

-The shogun's constables gained greater civil powers, and the court a Kyoto was obliged to seek Kamakura's approval for all of its actions.
-While legal practices in Kyoto were still based on 500-year-old Confucian principles, the new code under Hojo rule was a highly legalistic document that stressed the duties of stewards and constables, provided means for settling land disputes, and established rules governing inheritances.
-It was clear and concise, stipulated punishments for violators of its conditions, and was to remain in effect for the next 635 years.
+The shogun's constables gained greater civil powers, and the court at Kyoto was obliged to seek Kamakura's approval for all of its actions.
+While legal practices in Kyoto were still based on 500-year-old Confucian principles, the new code under Hojo rule was a highly legalistic document that stressed the duties of stewards and constables, provided means for settling land disputes and established rules governing inheritances.
+It was clear and concise in stipulating punishments for violators of its conditions, and it was to remain in effect past the mid-1800s.

-Order meant preserving privileges.
-As with other class societies, including Hammurabi's at Babylon more then 2,000 years earlier, penalties were in accord with one's social status.
+Order meant preserving privileges, and, as with other class societies as far back as Hammurabi's at Babylon, penalties were in accord with one's social status.

 An Improving Agriculture

-In mid-1200s, agriculture was advancing in Japan -- as it was during the favorable climate the Europe was enjoying.
-Peasants developed a two-crop system.
+In mid-1200s, agriculture was advancing in Japan – as it was during the favorable climate that Europe was enjoying.
+Japan's farmers developed a two-crop system.
 They flooded their fields in late May or early June to plant rice, which they harvested in October.
 Then they drained their fields and planted grains.
-The lords were interested in taxing rice, which was the prestige crop, and more-or-less ignored the grain crop, leaving greater wealth for the peasants.
-The peasants were also making better use of fertilizer.
-With more of a surplus they took part in an increase in trade.
-Local markets sprang up, near a local lord's manor, perhaps at the gate to a Buddhist temple, or at a crossroads.
-Poorer peasants began selling some soybeans, sesame seeds or string beans and maybe hemp.
+They were making better use of fertilizer.
+With their greater harvests they participated in an increase in trade.
+Local markets sprang up near a local lord's manor or perhaps at the gate to a Buddhist temple, or at a crossroads.
+Poorer peasants began selling soybeans, sesame seeds or string beans and maybe hemp.
 Better-off peasants sold rice and barley.

 With the rise in agricultural productivity and the rise in commerce came a rise in population and growth in the number and size of towns.
-Traveling merchants joined in, and more craft persons were beginning to produce for common people.
-Common people were trading their produce for goods such as pottery, farm tools, pots and pans.
+Traveling merchants joined in, and craft persons were producing more goods for common people, and common people were trading their produce for pottery, farm tools, pots and pans.
 Craft persons were making umbrellas, leather, saddles, copper products, roof tiles and weaving fabrics.
 Artisans and merchants traveled more.
 The number of market days in a locale typically increased from six a year at the beginning of the 1200s to perhaps twenty-one by the end of the century.
-Rice, lumber, fish, salt, sesame, dyes and other products were being transported about Japan, most of the transportation on waterways.
+Rice, lumber, fish, salt, sesame, dyes and other products were being transported about Japan on waterways.

-The use of money was growing.
-At mid-century, forty or fifty Japanese ships a year arrived at southern China -- during the reign of the Southern Song -- and exchanged lumber, sulfur and other products for China's copper coins.
-In the port area where the trade took place, copper coins might vanish for awhile following the departure of the Japanese.
-Alarmed, the Song government responded with a decree forbidding the trading of its coins with the Japanese.
-It was a part of the naiveté of those times about economics.
+The use of money was increasing.
+At mid-century, forty or fifty Japanese ships a year arrived at southern China – during the reign of the Southern Song – and the Japanese exchanged lumber, sulfur and other products for China's copper coins.
+In the port area where the trade took place, copper coins might follow a visit by Japanese traders.
+Alarmed, the Song government responded with a decree forbidding the trading of its coins with the Japanese, part of the naiveté of those times about economics.
 The decree had little effect.
 Inspectors at China's port took bribes, and coins continued to pass to the Japanese.
 In Japan the naiveté about money expressed itself in people talking about the new "coin sickness," while authorities in Japan apparently failed to see the benefit in Japan minting its own coins.
 It was China's money that was respected, along with other things from China.

 Rank in the Countryside